 It’s impossible to know how quickly a teenager will respond to M.O.P.
 Some teens, especially those who have never been treated for constipation, get better within a few weeks.
 But that’s not the norm.
 When a child’s rectum has been stretched for literally a decade, resolving the problem can be a long and difficult haul, taking many months or longer.

-My advice is to start with M.O.P. and closely monitor your teen’s progress or lack thereof.
+My advice is to start with M.O.P. and closely monitor your teen’s progress or lack thereof. the M.O.P.
+Anthology includes helpful tracking charts; M.O.P. for Teens and Tweens provides a simplified tracking chart that will be less annoying for kids.
 Teens can give themselves the enemas, and in my experience, most are willing to do so.
 Going off to college with GoodNites is a scary prospect.
-This is critical: If your teen makes no progress after 30 days on M.O.P., switch up the protocol by trying different type of store-bought enema, like liquid glycerin, or switching to M.O.P.+, a more aggressive regimen explained in The M.O.P.
-Book: Anthology Edition and the online course, STOP Bedwetting Forever With M.O.P.
-It can take a lot of trial and error to find the right combination of enemas and laxatives to help your child.
+This is critical: If your teen makes no progress after 30 days on M.O.P., you need to tweak the regimen.
+The Anthology provides lots of guidance on this front.
+It can take a much trial and error to find the right enema solution and the right type and dose of laxatives to help your child.
 Medication may help, but only in conjunction with aggressive treatment for the underlying constipation.
 Drugs alone won’t attack the root of the problem, and some bedwetting drugs actually cause constipation.
 It’s critical that teenagers (like all kids) pee during school whenever they feel the urge.
 If the child’s school restricts bathroom access, as many schools do, talk to the teachers or administrators.
 If your doctor won’t write a note, I will!
 Holding pee or poop during school hours will undermine your child’s recovery.
 Bedwetting is often dismissed by physicians because it’s not a life-threatening condition and because many doctors just don’t know how to treat it.
 But to teenagers and their families, it’s a nightmare.
 Resolving the problem is nothing short of life-changing.
 One mom in our Facebook support group posted that bedwetting made her son reluctant to participate in overnights, especially with the Boy Scouts.
 “How can you do winter camping or a backpacking trip with a bedwetting problem?"
 After a long haul on M.O.P. and then M.O.P.+ — “two steps forward and one step back” — he’s almost always dry and has been able to taper off enemas and suppositories, though he’s not out of the woods completely.

 “Now the bedwetting is so much less likely to happen, he’s really enjoying being able to participate more with his friends,” she wrote.
 “Treatment has made him closer and more trusting of me overall, I guess because he sees me sticking with him and helping him find a solution.”